internetguru/flow/omgf.1.rst

     git add d
     git commit -m "Add file d"
     omgf --yes --auto-entry

+This increments the patch version and merges the hotfix to the main branch, creates a tag and advances all attached branches with it.
+To keep the model compliant, it also merges the main branch into dev.

 Note: The git log now looks like spiders on the wall.
 It gets a better shape with real data.
 If you want to see it, you can use the following command::